-The NIRPS (Near Infra Red Planet Searcher) instrument is a planet-hunter at the ESO 3.6-m telescope at the La Silla Observatory in Chile.
-Built by an international collaboration led by the Institute for Research on Exoplanets (iREX) team at the Université de Montréal and the Observatoire Astronomique de l’Université de Genève, NIRPS is an infrared spectrograph designed to detect Earth-like rocky planets around the coldest stars.
+The NIRPS (Near Infra Red Planet Searcher) instrument will be a planet-hunter at the ESO 3.6-m telescope at the La Silla Observatory in Chile.
+Built by an international collaboration led by the Institute for Research on Exoplanets (iREX) team at the Université de Montréal and the Observatoire Astronomique de l’Université de Genève, NIRPS will be an infrared spectrograph designed to detect Earth-like rocky planets around the coldest stars.

 “Working simultaneously with HARPS at the ESO 3.6-metre telescope, NIRPS will play a key role in identifying rocky planets and habitable worlds,” comments Claudio Melo, Head of ESO’s Office for Science in Chile.
 “Once we know where to look, the VLT, the ELT and the James Webb Space Telescope — among others — will scrutinise the planet’s atmosphere, looking for signals of life.”

-“We can observe and collect much more light if we use both NIRPS and HARPS simultaneously,” says Claudio Melo.
+“We can observe and collect much more light if we use both NIRPS and HARPS simultaneously,” says François Bouchy, from the Observatory of Geneva University.
 “Also, observing light at different wavelengths helps us to disentangle planetary signals and stellar activity.
 This is paramount if we want to find Earth-like planets around other stars.”

-So how does NIRPS work?
+So how will NIRPS work?
 The light coming from the ESO 3.6-metre telescope passes through an adaptive optics module that corrects for the distortions caused by the atmosphere and concentrates the stellar light.
-This concentrated light is then injected into fibres that lead into the spectrograph.
-The light is split, with the optical light going into HARPS and the infrared light going to NIRPS.
-Inside NIRPS, the light is then dispersed by a device called a grating and then imaged in a camera.
+This concentrated light will be injected into fibres that lead into the spectrograph.
+The light will be split, with the optical light going into HARPS and the infrared light going to NIRPS.
+Inside NIRPS, the light will then be dispersed by a device called a grating and then imaged in a camera.

-“HARPS and NIRPS together will be among the most powerful instruments in the southern hemisphere to carry out follow-up observations of stars harbouring transiting planets with the aim of deriving their density and constraining their internal structure,” concludes Claudio Melo.
+“HARPS and NIRPS together will be among the most powerful instruments in the southern hemisphere to carry out follow-up observations of stars harbouring transiting planets with the aim of deriving their density and constraining their internal structure,” concludes Rene Doyon, from the Université de Montréal.
 “We believe that the exoplanet community will use the ESO 3.6-metre telescope with HARPS and NIRPS intensively during the follow-up phase of space missions like TESS and later PLATO.
 Since they produce such high-fidelity spectra, NIRPS and HARPS will also be used for projects related to chemical abundances, stellar magnetism and stellar evolution.”.